 Widget templates allow you to design widgets with pre-determined settings and formatting from a template.
 Create your own templates and then use them with the steps below.

-When creating a widget in LiveWhale 1.7.1, the first option after you choose your widget type (if any usable templates exist) will be “Base this widget on a template.”
+When creating a widget in LiveWhale 1.7.1, the first option after you choose your widget type (if any usable templates exist) will be to select a template.
+It will use a “default” template to start, if one exists.

 When creating a widget in LiveWhale 1.7, the last option in the settings list (if any usable templates exist) will be “Import widget args from template.”